DivineOmega/uxdm/docs/sources/JSONFilesSource.md

 Deep fields and arrays are represented using dot notation, such as `access_level.number` and `colours.0`.

+Note that a `_file` field will also be available to the migrator which contains the full path to the source file.

 The following example creates a JSON files source object, using an array of file paths created by the PHP `glob` function.

 ```php